8Ten10/Docker-Media-Server-Project/README.md

 ## Setup Environmental Variables for Docker-compose

-Look back up at my the folder structure I mentioned earlier Into each container's folder, create a docker-compose.yml file.
+Look back up at my the folder structure I mentioned earlier.
+Into each container's folder, create a docker-compose.yml file.
 This is how myfolder structure looks like

 ```console
 /home/op/docker-compose